chrisrosen1/DH-101-Starter-Repository/index.md

 <h2> About Me </h2>

 My name is Chris Rosen.
-I am a senior at Denison University.
+I am senior at Denison University, majoring in Journalism.
 I live in Fairfeld, Connecticut.
 I enjoy playing tennis and spending time with my friends.

 ## Introduction